kawilliams8/BYOB/README.md

 ### Forecast Zone and Avalanche data

-This database is seeded with the CAIC's `forecast_zones` and `avalanches` from events occuring in January, 2019.
+This database is seeded with the CAIC's `forecast_zones` and `avalanches` reports for events occuring in January, 2019.

 `{
     "forecast_zone": {